 - If ascites is present, peritoneal fluid analysis may be performed.

-- Liver biopsy involves a sample of liver tissue taken to evaluate the structure and cells of the liver.
+- Liver biopsy involves taking a sample of liver tissue to evaluate the structure and cells of the liver.
 It can clearly indicate the presence of cirrhosis, but since the sample is tiny, a negative result may not rule cirrhosis out.

 Depending on the suspected cause, one or more specialized tests may be performed: